emilwalsted/respmech/README.md

 * Volume drift correction plot (as shown above)
 * Breath-by-breath Campbell diagrams

-Using these diagnostic plots, you can then determine the breath numbers you wish to exclude (if any), and enter this in the exclusion list:
+Using these diagnostic plots you can then determine the breath numbers you wish to exclude (if any), and enter this in the exclusion list:

 ```
 #Exclude individual breaths from analysis, if appropriate.
-Takes ibput in the format [['file1.mat', [04, 07]], ['file2.mat', [01]]]
+Takes input in the format [['file1.mat', [04, 07]], ['file2.mat', [01]]]
 #If no breaths should be excluded, set to [].
 NOTE: File name is case sensitive!
 'excludebreaths': [
                   ['S07 -  Rest.mat', [5,7]],